Shab-e-Barat is highly celebrated among Muslims, especially in Pakistan, India, Bangladesh, Malaysia, Indonesia, and the Maldives.

 Though, even with so many orientations, other schools of thought vary in their view.
 According to some, there is no straight determination of the night of liberty or no direct background, other than tales and text were reserved out of context.
 As for the verse mentioned in Surah Ad-Dukhan, it is supposed that:

-Except for the fasting in Shabaan, every other aspect of Shab-e-Baraat is uncertain to a diverse school of thoughts and views.
+Except for the fasting in Shabaan, every other aspect of Shab-e-Baraat is uncertain to a diverse school of thought and views.
 It is supposed that individuals should pray on the 14th and 15th evenings of Shabaan to ease their own homes.

 According to the Sunnah